 - (a) The Australian Immunisation Register (AIR) is a national register that records details of the immunisation status of all Australians.
-Services Australia updates the Register upon receipt of vaccination details from health professionals including general practitioners, practice nurses, health clinics, hospitals and other immunisation providers. - (b) The purpose of the AIR is to monitor immunisation coverage levels and service delivery and identify regions at risk during disease outbreaks. - (c) Each State and Territory (excluding Queensland) agrees to provide funding to the AIR in line with their respective State or Territory formula below.
-Note: Queensland does not participate as the jurisdiction maintains its own childhood immunisation register. - (d) The formula used to calculate the contribution for New South Wales, Australian Capital Territory, South Australia, Western Australia, Tasmania and Northern Territory is as follows:
+Services Australia updates the Register upon receipt of vaccination details from health professionals including general practitioners, practice nurses, health clinics, hospitals and other immunisation providers. - (b) The purpose of the AIR is to monitor immunisation coverage levels and service delivery and identify regions at risk during disease outbreaks. - (c) Each State and Territory (excluding Queensland) agrees to provide funding to the AIR in line with their respective State or Territory formula below. - (d) The formula used to calculate the contribution for New South Wales, Australian Capital Territory, South Australia, Western Australia, Tasmania and Northern Territory is as follows:

-[(cohort 1\$6.003)+(cohort 2\$6.001)+ (cohort 3\$6.001)+ (cohort 4\$6.001)]50%
+'''

+[{(cohort 195%)$6.003} + {(cohort 295%)$6.001} + {(cohort 395%)$6.001} + {(cohort 495%)$6.001} 50%

+'''